RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - KNOWLEDGE
     - Once the special disadvantage is established, it is still necessary to demonstrate the unconscionable conduct.
     - Unconscionable conduct def requires:
-      - 1. The exploiting party was aware of the victim’s special disadvantage; and
+      - 1. The exploiting party was aware of the victim's special disadvantage; and
       - 2. Consciously exploited it to obtain a benefit.
-    - Baden v Société Générale pour Favoriser le Développement du Commerce et de l’Industrie en France SA [1993] 1 WLR 509
+    - Baden v Société Générale pour Favoriser le Développement du Commerce et de l'Industrie en France SA [1993] 1 WLR 509
-      - ‘... knowledge can comprise any one of five different mental states ... :
+      - '... knowledge can comprise any one of five different mental states ... :
         - (i) actual knowledge;
         - (ii) wilfully shutting one's eyes to the obvious;
         - (iii) wilfully and recklessly failing to make such inquiries
       - as an honest and reasonable man would make; ...
 (575, Peter Gibson J)
-      - Actual’ or ‘subjective’ knowledge.
+      - Actual' or 'subjective' knowledge.
-      - ‘Constructive’ or ‘objective’ knowledge.
+      - 'Constructive' or 'objective' knowledge.
-        - ‘ ... (iv) knowledge of circumstances which would indicate the facts to an honest and reasonable man;
+        - ' ... (iv) knowledge of circumstances which would indicate the facts to an honest and reasonable man;
-        - (v) knowledge of circumstances which would put an honest and reasonable man on inquiry.’
+        - (v) knowledge of circumstances which would put an honest and reasonable man on inquiry.'
 (575-6, Peter Gibson J
     - Commercial Bank of Australia Ltd v Amadio (1983) 151 CLR 447
-      - ‘ ... when the other party knows or ought to know of the existence of that condition or circumstance and of its effect on the innocent party.’
+      - ' ... when the other party knows or ought to know of the existence of that condition or circumstance and of its effect on the innocent party.'
 (462, Mason J)
-      - ‘It would ... have been plain to any reasonable person, who was prepared to see and to learn, that he was put on inquiry.
+      - 'It would ... have been plain to any reasonable person, who was prepared to see and to learn, that he was put on inquiry.
     - Kakavas v Crown Melbourne Limited (2013) 250 CLR 392
       - [161] Equitable intervention to deprive a party of the benefit of its bargain on the basis that it was procured by unfair exploitation of the weakness of the other party requires proof of a predatory state of mind.
         - Heedlessness of, or indifference to, the best interests of the other party is not sufficient for this purpose.